WICG/first-party-sets/README.md

 However, at this time we do not believe it is possible to enforce against the formation of consortiums of unrelated entities, and thus will require some form of verification entity to guard against that.

-### Administrative controls
+## Administrative controls

-For enterprise usages, browsers typically offer administrators options to control web platform behavior.
+For enterprise usage, browsers typically offer administrators options to control web platform behavior.
 UA policy is unlikely to cover private domains, so browsers might expose administrative options for locally-defined first-party sets.

-## UI Treatment
+# UI Treatment

 In order to provide transparency to users regarding the First-Party Set that a web page’s top-level domain belongs to, browsers may choose to present UI with information about the First-Party Set owner